Chat with us, powered by LiveChat

 Henriëtte Lanz

 This interview is part of a series of conversations with the people working at Mimetas.
-The 'I' in Mimetas focuses on the personal side of the scientists that drive our world.
+The 'I' in Mimetas focuses on the personal side of the people that drive our world.
 Today we have a chat with Henriëtte Lanz, Director of Model Development and fierce proponent of the Friday afternoon drinks at Mimetas.

 How would you describe your job to me, if I were 5 years old?